PMP Exam Preparation (92 Blogs) Become a Certified Professional

 Informed – Defines who will be updated on decisions and actions taken during the project.

-With the RACI matrix there will be no role or task-related ambiguity among the team members.
-It defines details like what level of responsibilities each person has, who to report to , and also when to ask guidance from project manager and when to take their opinion.
+With the RACI matrix, there will be no role or task-related ambiguity among the team members.
+It defines details like what level of responsibilities each person has, who to report to, and when to ask the project manager for guidance and when to take their opinion.

 22. What is the critical path method (CPM)?

-Critical path method or CPM is a resource utilization algorithm which is used for scheduling project activities.
-So this algorithm is used to create a structure in which the tasks are executed.
-So to construct a CPM, you should includes the following things:
+The critical path method, or CPM, is a resource utilization algorithm that is used for scheduling project activities.
+So, this algorithm is used to create a structure in which the tasks are executed.
+So, to construct a CPM, you should include the following things:

-• A list of all the tasks that have to be completed for the project.
+• A list of all the functions that have to be completed for the project.

 • The dependencies between these tasks, to understand which task is dependent on which task